loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 Once again as specified in @TypesAndValues these fragments are used to destroy values.
 #negative_compilation_scheme

+The astute reader might observe that matching positive and negative fragments "cancel" each other out.
+Linearity enforces that a positive fragment that creates a value, must be matched with a negative fragment, which destroys said value.

 === Lambda Compilation <lambdaLifting>
-As can be seen in the compilation scheme for positive fragmets, lambdas are still in the language even in the the last step before compilation.
+Lambdas are still in the language even in the the last step before compilation, as shown in the positive fragments.

 A common tactic when compiling lambdas is to use a process such as lambda lifting #todo[source] or closure conversion#todo[source].